Final Fantasy XIV: Patches and expansions

 The development team schedules the release of a major update approximately every three months.
 Each of these free content patches includes a continuation of the main scenario as well as new raids, features, trials, and dungeons.
 Minor patches that come in between major updates focus on quality of life changes, and are sometimes used to introduce completely new side content.
 In addition to regular free updates, the game features full expansion packs that add new zones, races, jobs, and premiere a new content cycle.
 Since the release of these expansions, the original subtitle of A Realm Reborn has come to refer to the portion of the game available at launch, rather than the entirety of Final Fantasy XIV.
 Patch 5.3 of the Shadowbringers expansion also modifies and streamlines the A Realm Reborn main scenario questline, and patches 6.1 and 6.2 of the Endwalker expansion included further changes to the A Realm Reborn and Heavensward questlines.
+With patch 6.5 in October 2023, Final Fantasy XIV launched in beta for Xbox Series X and S, with a full launch with for the Dawntrail expansion in July 2024.